Making a complaint about your pension

-There is a standard complaints form, approved by the Minister for Social Protection, that you must use.
+There is a standard complaints form, approved by the Minister for Employment Affairs and Social Protection, that you must use.
 This form is available from the Office of the Pensions Ombudman or from the Pensions Authority.
 You can download the form here.

 You should enclose all relevant documents and correspondence (copies will be sufficient), including any correspondence with your pension scheme, employer or administrator.